sanketjangale14/SBSPS-Challenge-2684-Twitter-Sentiment-Analysis/README.md

 There will also be an insight on the emotions present in the tweets.
 This data will be then visualized onto a UI where the viewer can analyze the sentiments and create charts and graphs.

-Drive Link of Video Presentation: https://drive.google.com/drive/folders/1SuSxDObTKrVXJWoDm2MqIuUx8Vy4QxYI?usp=sharing
+Google Drive Link of Video Presentation: https://drive.google.com/drive/folders/1SuSxDObTKrVXJWoDm2MqIuUx8Vy4QxYI?usp=sharing

 YouTube Link of Video Presentation: